-It was an interesting job.
-ILP was a new model, and I constantly asked myself how I could get resistant families to engage with what we were doing.
+In 1986, we became our own organization and I was the first Executive Director.
+At the time, we were located in a tiny space in the back of a law office.
+There was room for two desks and some toys-that's it.
+I was involved in day-to-day work with the kids in their homes as well as grant writing and other responsibilities.
+We were in uncharted waters, because there were not families to engage with what we were doing.
 One time when I arrived, a family was walking out the door.
 I walked with them to a school event so I could visit with them.
 There were so many other demands on families' lives, I needed to veer off what was standard visit protocol.
 We tailored our approach and made it work.
 Sometimes families did not want our materials in the home, so we got creative and used things they had around the house, things from their cultures.
 We saw that when families got on board and identified areas to strengthen their child, and followed through, it made a huge difference in their children's growth.
 It was very rewarding!